tweedegolf/rust-training/slides/C-advanced-rust.md

 - tell rust the name and type of extern functions
 - force rust to use the C calling convention
 - use only types that have a C-compatible representation
-- `cargo-bindgen` automates parts of this process
+- `bindgen` automates parts of this process

 ---
 layout: default